Alfresco/docs-alfresco/identity-service/latest/config/index.md

 ## Run Identity Service with Process Services

 You can run the Identity Service with Process Services.
-If you are using Identity Service 1.8.x and above and Process Services 2.3.x and above, you must configure both applications correctly for the logout functionality in Process Services to function.
+You must configure both applications for the logout functionality in Process Services to function correctly.

-> **Note:** If you do not configure the Identity Service and Process Services correctly, you will recieve an error when you try and logout using Process Services.
+> **Note:** If you do not configure the Identity Service and Process Services correctly, you will receive an error when you try and logout using Process Services.

 To run the Identity Service with Process Services:

-1. In your Identity Service installation navigate to `<location>\alfresco-identity-service-1.8.0\alfresco-identity-service-1.8.0\standalone\configuration` and open `standalone.xml`.
+1. In your Identity Service installation navigate to `<alfresco-identity-service>/standalone/configuration` and open `standalone.xml`.

 2. Edit the `spi` elements section to include: